omarsaad0/LED-Control-using-CV/README.md

 This repository contains the .py file and the arduino code code file.

-The required libraries are:
+The required libraries are cvzone, numpy and mediapipe.

-cvzone
-mediapipe
-numpy
+In line 8 in LedControl.py you can change the port number that arduino will be connected to.